yahyabigceo/yahyabigceo/README.md

+---
 ## Hi there! 👋

-I'm **Yahya Saukatali**, a data enthusiast and aspiring data scientist passionate about solving complex problems through data-driven solutions.
+I'm **Yahya Saukatali**, a **data enthusiast** and **aspiring data scientist** passionate about solving complex problems through data-driven solutions.
 I thrive on uncovering meaningful insights, building innovative projects, and continuously learning new technologies.

-Let’s connect and create something impactful together!
+🚀 Let’s connect and create something impactful together!

 ---

-## About Me
+## 🌟 About Me

 🎓 **Computer Science Graduate**
 💡 Skilled in **Python**, **SQL**, **Power BI**, and **Data Visualization**